WWU Security Best Practices and Policies

 |Banner Password Changing|

 Have virus protection installed and set for auto updates.
 Have Windows set up for auto updates.
-For assistance contact the ATUS Help Desk at x.3333.
+Regularly check if the virus protection software is active and up-to-date.
+There will be a green icon in the Windows task tray.
+For assistance contact the ATUS Help DHsk at x.3333.

 |Release of Information|